How We Work Together

 What Makes This Different

-I've been the VP of Operations dealing with the mess, not just the consultant who swoops in with theories.
-I know what it's like when everything is on fire, and I build solutions that work in the real world.
+Not as a consultant observing from the outside—as the VP of Operations dealing with the mess in real time.
+I know what it's like when everything is on fire, and I build solutions that work under real-world pressure, not just in a deck.

 Is This Right For Your Team?